 • Strong commitment to spending long days with children of various age ranges

-• Willingness to expand creativity, interest in motivational learning and community
+• Willingness to expand creativity, interest in motivational learning, and community awareness.

 • Advocate for the environment and conservation of natural resources.